flinnthebin/dimy/README.md

 - QBFs that are handled through standard TCP socket messaging are 102400 bytes
 - The back-end uses this packet difference to distinguish a CBF from a QBF
 - The server pads a QBF to 102400 bytes with 0 bytes for comparison
-- The comparator only regard 1-bits, with a 10% match indicating a 'close contact' with COVID-19
+- The comparator only regards 1-bits, with a 10% match indicating a 'close contact' with COVID-19

 ## ThreadSafeSocket